centreon/centreon-engine/doc/user/configuration/advanced/event_handlers.rst

           # The HTTP service somehow managed to turn into a hard error without getting fixed.
             # It should have been restarted by the code above, but for some reason it didn't.
             # Let's give it one last try, shall we?
-            # Note: Contacts have already been notified of a problem with the service at this
-            # point (unless you disabled notifications for this service)
         HARD)
           echo -n "Restarting HTTP service..."
             # Call the init script to restart the HTTPD server